 To measure the body composition we use Bioelectrical Impedance Analysis (BIA) technology.
 It involves passing harmless electric currents through the body to measure the tissue-specific impedance.
 It analyses the body as a whole (total body composition) and also the individual body segments, each arm, each leg and the trunk (segmental body composition).
 It estimates the percentage of fat inside the trunk of the body, known as the Visceral Fat, which is a higher predictor of health risk than total body fat.

+It can be performed for adults and children over the age of 5 years.
 The test can be performed clothed however one requirement is being bare feet and hands in order to make skin contact with the machine electrodes, to allow the bioelectric currents to pass into the body.
 It is recommended to have the test before a meal or exercise, or 2h after, with normal intake of fluids.
 The variation in the intake or loss of fluid through diet and exercise can alter the results of the test.
 We recommend serial repeated measurements over time in order to gauge trends and avoid the effect of these fluctuations.